CodeMaster7000/OpenCV-Video-Capture-Program/README.md

 - Use cv2.VideoCapture() to get a video capture object for the camera.
 - Set up an infinite while loop and use the read() method to read the frames.
 - Use cv2.imshow() method to show the frames in the video.

+## Implementation

+Run `python3 OpenCV Video Capture.py` in a terminal if you have Python 3.